sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

   viya4-iac-azure-terratest -v
 ```

-### Testing your local changes
+### Testing changes locally

-After making changes, mount the ./viya4-iac-azure/test directory to /viya4-iac-azure/test.
-This will pick up your latest changes and use them for the go test
+After making additions or changes to the tests, you can mount the test directory to /viya4-iac-azure/test.
+This will overwrite the docker image's tests with your latest changes.
+To do that, run the following docker command:

 ```bash
 # Run from the /viya4-iac-azure root